PriyanshiPrateek812/QR-Generator/README.md

 # QR-Generator
-The code will generate an qr image for any url that you will type
+The code will generate an qr image for any url that you will type!
+It uses Node libraries.